Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

-Hereafter, we provide a more detailed mathematical demonstration on how Bohmian mechanics explains the (von Neumann) measurement.
-Our explanation follows Refs. \cite{om.Holand1993,om.bomhhiley1993,om.Durrnaive,om.Durrllibre}.
-In order to be able to define the measurement process in the Bohmian formalism, apart from the degrees of freedom $\vec x_S$, we need the degrees of freedom of the positions $\vec x_P$ of the pointer belonging to a measuring apparatus.\footnote{In fact, we would have to include all others degrees of freedom of the ``environment,'' ${\vec x_E}$, needed to be able to assume that the considered entire system is a closed one described by a pure (not mixed) state.} Thus, we define a total wave function $\Phi_T(\vec x_S,\vec x_P,t)$ in a larger configuration space that includes the quantum region plus the measuring region, $\{\vec x_S,\vec x_P\}$.
-According to the Bohmian postulates, we do also select a trajectory $\{\vec x_S[t],\vec x_P[t]\}$ in this larger configuration space.
-The (Bohmian) time evolution of the total wave function and the total trajectory is all we need to explain any quantum process, including the (von Neumann) measurement process described earlier.
+Our mathematical demonstration on how Bohmian mechanics explains the (von Neumann) measurement follows \cite{om.Holand1993,om.bomhhiley1993,om.Durrnaive,om.Durrllibre,om.llibreph}.
+In order to be able to define the measurement process in the Bohmian formalism, apart from the degrees of freedom $\vec x_S$, we need the degrees of freedom of the positions $\vec x_A$ of the pointer belonging to a measuring apparatus.\footnote{In fact, we would have to include all others degrees of freedom of the ``environment,'' ${\vec x_E}$, needed to be able to assume that the considered entire system is a closed one described by a pure (not mixed) state.
+In addition, as mentioned in \sref{meabom}, we emphasize that a pointer in a measuring apparatus is a macroscopic object with a number of particles on the order of Avogadro's number, not the single degree of freedom $\vec x_A[t]$ used here.
+A single degree of freedom cannot be considered a pointer because it is not a macroscopic object (we do not \emph{see} $\vec x_A[t]$).
+In any case and without loss of generality, we perform here a conceptual demonstration with a single degree of freedom $\vec x_A[t]$ for the pointer.} Thus, we define a total wave function $\Phi_T(\vec x_S,\vec x_A,t)$ in a larger configuration space that includes the quantum region plus the measuring region, $\{\vec x_S,\vec x_A\}$.
+According to the Bohmian postulates, we do also select a trajectory $\{\vec x_S[t],\vec x_A[t]\}$ in this larger configuration space.
+The (Bohmian) time evolution of the total wave function and the total trajectory is what we need to explain the (von Neumann) measurement process described earlier .